-$\Box$ Other federal agencies.
+\boxtimes Other federal agencies.

-5. State and Local Agencies
+5. State and Local Agencies ⊠ State and local agencies.

-$\Box$ State and local agencies.
+6. Private Sector

-- 6. Private Sector
+□ Private sector organizations (for example, banks and financial organizations, data brokers or other commercial sources).

-- □ Private sector organizations (for example, banks and financial organizations, data brokers or other commercial sources).
+7. Other Sources

-- 7. Other Sources
+\Box Other sources not covered above (for example, foreign governments).

-$\Box$ Other sources not covered above (for example, foreign governments).
+Section 3.3: Privacy and/or civil liberties risks related to collection

-Section 3.3: Privacy and/or civil liberties risks related to collection information and whether disclosure of such information is mandatory or voluntary; (B) the principal purpose or purposes for which the information is intended to be used; (C) the routine uses which may be made of the information, as published pursuant to paragraph (4)(D) of this subsection; and (D) the effects on [the individual], if any, of not providing all or any part of the requested information." $5 \text{ U.S.C } \S 522a(e)(3)$ .
+When Federal agencies request information from an individual that will be maintained in a system of records, they must inform the individual of the following: "(A) the authority (whether granted by statute, or by executive order of the President) which authorizes the solicitation of the information and whether disclosure of such information is mandatory or voluntary; (B) the principal purpose or purposes for which the information is intended to be used; (C) the routine uses which may be made of the information, as published pursuant to paragraph (4)(D) of this subsection; and (D) the effects on [the individual], if any, of not providing all or any part of the requested information."
+5 U.S.C § 522a(e)(3).
 This is commonly called a Privacy Act Statement.
 The OMB Guidelines also note that subsection (e)(3) is applicable to both written and oral (i.e., interview) solicitations of personal information.
 Therefore, even if a federal employee or contractor has a fixed list of questions that they orally ask the individual in order to collect their information, this requirement applies.